National Police of Colombia

 The National Police of Colombia (Policía Nacional de Colombia) is the national police force of the Republic of Colombia.
-Although the National Police is not part of the Military Forces of Colombia (Army, Navy, and Air Force), it constitutes along with them the "Public Force" and is also controlled by the Ministry of Defense.
-The National Police is the only civilian police force in Colombia.
-The force's official functions are to protect the Colombian nation, enforce the law by constitutional mandate, maintain and guarantee the necessary conditions for public freedoms and rights and to ensure peaceful cohabitation among the population.
+It is controlled by the Ministry of Defense, and is the only civilian police force in Colombia.

+The force's official responsibilities are to protect the Colombian nation, enforce the law by constitutional mandate, maintain and guarantee the necessary conditions for public freedoms and rights and to ensure peaceful cohabitation among the population.